What levels of AST & ALT Indicate Dangerous Liver Damage?

 This is the most common form of liver damage.
 The levels of ALT and AST in chronic hepatitis are often mildly elevated.

-Any elevation above the reference ranges for your age and gender is considered liver damage.
+Any elevation above the reference ranges for your age and gender is liver damage.
 The higher the degree of elevation, the more liver damage is significant.

 Roughly, ALT and AST levels elevation is considered mild when they are below 100 U/L. Significant.